Early Life and Education of Salma Hayek: A Complete Timeline

 On September 21, 2007, Salma Hayek gave birth to her daughter at Cedars-Sinai Medical Center in Los Angeles, CA.

-In a 2007 interview, Salma Hayek, who was raised Catholic, stated she was no longer devout and expressed disagreement with certain Church practices, though clarifying she still believed in Jesus Christ and God.
+In 2007, Salma Hayek stated in an interview that she was no longer devout Catholic and disagreed with some Church practices, though she still believed in Jesus Christ and God.

 On April 25, 2009, Salma Hayek and François-Henri Pinault renewed their wedding vows in Venice, Italy.

-During a 2009 UNICEF fact-finding trip to Sierra Leone, Salma Hayek breastfed a hungry week-old baby whose mother could not produce milk, to reduce the stigma associated with breastfeeding and to encourage infant nutrition.
+During a 2009 UNICEF fact-finding trip to Sierra Leone, Salma Hayek breastfed a hungry week-old baby whose mother could not produce milk, to reduce stigma and encourage infant nutrition.

 For International Women's Day 2014, Salma Hayek was one of the artist signatories of Amnesty International's letter to then British Prime Minister David Cameron, campaigning for women's rights in Afghanistan.